 My grandmother passed away when I was eight years old, and just like that Mrs. Green was gone as well.
 I didn’t see her again until several years later at another family members’ funeral.

-As I said goodbye, one of my cousins grabbed me and asked in a derogatory tone why I would kiss a black woman.
+As I said goodbye, one of my cousins grabbed me and in a rather derogatory tone asked me why I would kiss a black woman.
 Perplexed, I quickly explained, “That was Mrs. Green.”
 But still, I was met with disapproving eyes.
 I was absolutely stunned and in hindsight, now realize that was the moment I first experienced the ignorance and horror of racism.

 Mrs. Green had cared for my grandmother for four years, five days a week, providing a much needed service that no family member was capable of or skilled to carry out.
 She was dedicated, respectful, kind and generous.
 She ate meals with my family, became a part of our conversations, and was always present during my weekly visits with my grandmother.